Sunni Islam in Iraq: Politics

 Ba'athist-era stamp depitcting Iraq as part of the broader Arab world.
-This corelation with Sunni Islam being the dominant religion in the Arab world and Sunni Arabs being in power was heavily taken advantage of in Ba'athist-era politics.
+This correlation with Sunni Islam being the dominant religion in the Arab world and Sunni Arabs being in power was heavily taken advantage of in Ba'athist-era politics.

 Sunni Arabs were the backbone of Saddam Hussein's Ba'athist Iraq regime.
 Under the Ba'athist regime, Sunni Arabs were portrayed in propaganda as the closest to the rest of the Arab world, fostering unity between Iraq and the rest of the Arab world.
 This benefited the Sunni minority as Iraqi identity was pushed to be closely tied to Arab socialist and Pan-Arabist ideologies, heavily influenced by Nasserist views originating in revolutionary Egypt.
 The pre-2003 Iraqi state reflected Sunni norms and culture, positioning Sunni Iraqis as the standard of national identity and enforced during Shia revolts against the state, such as the 1991 Iraqi uprisings.
 This has led to certain Ba'athist symbols such as the former flag of the Iraqi Republic under Ba'athism being reinterpreted as a distinctly Sunni symbol following its replacement in 2008.
 During the Iran–Iraq War, Ba'athist narratives portrayed Sunni-led Iraq as the last line of Arab and Sunni defense against Shia Iran, reinforcing a sense of historical mission and communal pride.
 Following the 2003 invasion of Iraq, Sunni Arabs became targeted by Shia militias.
 Due to continued repression by the Shia-led government, Sunni Islamist and Ba'athist armed groups such as the Naqshabandi Army took up arms against the government during the 2012–2013 Iraqi protests.
 This led to the 2013 Anbar campaign and beginning of the War in Iraq against the Islamic State which lasted until December 2017.
 This was followed by Sunni Arab calls for their own autonomous region in Iraq.